edamametechnologies/flodbadd/NBAD.md

 Any of these would satisfy the "pure Rust" requirement.
 For our example, we will use `extended_isolation_forest` for simplicity, as it allows straightforward training from slices of data and provides a normalized anomaly score.
 The concepts will be similar if using `isoforest` or `smartcore` (the main difference is in API usage).

-## `LanscanAnalyzer` Design
+## `SessionAnalyzer` Design

-The `LanscanAnalyzer` struct will manage the sessions data and the Isolation Forest model.
+The `SessionAnalyzer` struct will manage the sessions data and the Isolation Forest model.
 Key design points:

 - **Storing Recent Sessions:** The analyzer can keep a buffer (Vec) of recent `SessionInfo` or just their feature vectors.
 This data will be used to train or update the model.
 We might limit the buffer size (for example, keep only the last N sessions or last T minutes of sessions) to adapt to concept drift and to limit memory use.
 - **Training the Model:** We provide a method (e.g., `train_model`) that takes the collected feature vectors and fits a new Isolation Forest model.
 Training involves building many isolation trees on random subsets of the data: